Chaste/project_PlosOne_mRNA/README.txt

-This file explains useage of the Chaste bolt-on user project HumanHeartFailuremRNA
+This file explains useage of the Chaste bolt-on user project PlosOne_mRNA

 This file is divided into four parts